kenatp44/Interconnect-2017/Documents/README.md

 <div style="page-break-after: always;"></div>

+## Lab 0 - Housekeeping

+1. **Housekeeping for Interconnect VM Lab only**

+	A couple of items were not installed on the VMWare image for Interconnect.
+You will need to install these before you can proceed.

+	- **Install** Java

+		Open a terminal and type the following:

+		`sudo add-apt-repository ppa:webupd8team/java`

+		`sudo apt update; sudo apt install oracle-java8-installer`

+		`sudo apt install oracle-java8-set-default`

+	- **Upgrade** nodejs

+		Recent changes to Ionic require that nodejs be upgraded.
+In the same terminal, type the following:
+		`sudo apt-get install python-software-properties`

+		`curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -`

+		`sudo apt-get install nodejs`

+	- **Install** git

+		In the same terminal, type the following:

+		`sudo apt-get install git`

+		You will be prompted for the student password it is

+		`Passw0rd!`  The 0 is a zero

+	- **Install** Maven

+		In the same terminal, type the following:

+		`sudo apt-get install maven`

+		You may be prompted for the student password it is

+		`Passw0rd!`  The 0 is a zero

+	- **Install** Ionic Command Line Interface, gulp & Cordova

+		In the same terminal, type the following:

+		`sudo npm install -g ionic gulp cordova`

+		You may be prompted for the student password it is

+		`Passw0rd!`  The 0 is a zero

+	- **Restart VM**

 ## Lab 1 - Instantiate Bluemix Environment
 In this lab you will be given a Bluemix ID to use.
 This ID will be destroyed after the conference.